Chainwolf13/SnakeGame/README.md

 This is the final version of the Snake Game that I worked on in my Systems Programming class.

-I the snake1.c is the first version that I created by myself.
+Snake1.c is the first version that I created by myself.
-This version is the one that I worked on with my group mates.
+The final.c is the one that I worked on with my group mates where we divided the tasks for 4 team members to work on.

 I was in charge of the programming the Snake movement, controlling the signals and updating the snake's length upon eating thropies.

-In my own version I programmed the entire game but this version is for the sake of working as a group.